ghc-proposals/ghc-proposals/README.rst

 Members have terms of 3, 4, and 5 years.

+The committee members have committed to adhere to the `Haskell committee guidelines for respectful communication <GRC.rst>`_.

 We would also like to thank our former members

 ======================  ====================================================